 Despite spending all their savings in 6 years, the trip to nearly 20 countries helped Vinh and his wife have special memories with their little daughter and help her learn a third language.

-Spending more than one billion VND to take his small family on a trip to nearly 20 countries around the world was a "rather reckless" decision by Dang Duc Vinh, a photographer living in France.
-He and his wife took unpaid leave for 6 months and spent almost all their savings in 6 years.
+Spending more than one billion VND to take his small family on a trip to nearly 20 countries around the world was a "rather reckless" decision by Mr. Dang Duc Vinh, a photographer living in France.
+He and his wife took unpaid leave for six months and spent almost all of their six-year savings.

 "Money can be earned back, but the time and opportunity to have such a special experience with your child will almost never come again," said Vinh.
-Vinh's daughter, Dang Chloe, is over two years old, preparing to enter a school environment and will not have long vacations to travel far away.
+His daughter, Dang Chloe, is over two years old, preparing to enter a learning environment and will not have long holidays to travel far away.

-Mr. Vinh and his wife with their daughter in Portofino, Italy
+Vinh and his wife took photos with their daughter in Portofino, Italy

 The trip started on April 23 and ended on October 31.
-On the first day of the trip, when flying from France to Japan, there were problems with the time difference.
+On the first day of the trip, when flying from France to Japan, the time difference problems occurred.
 It took the family about 4 or 5 days to adapt and return to normal life.

-During the 15 days in Japan (April 23 - May 7), his family used public transportation to travel through 9 major cities, typically Osaka, Hiroshima, Kyoto, Tokyo.
-"Japan is completely different from other countries in the world with the perfect harmony between ancient architecture and culture with modern, convenient lifestyle," said Vinh.
+During the 15 days in Japan (April 23 - May 7), his family used public transport to travel through 9 major cities, typically Osaka, Hiroshima, Kyoto, Tokyo.
+"Japan is completely different from the rest of the world with the perfect harmony between ancient architecture and culture with modern, convenient lifestyle," said Vinh.

-They arrived in Yamanashi Prefecture, central Japan, in late April, just in time for the Fuji Shibazakura Festival, when pink, white, and purple fields of shibazakura flowers bloom at the foot of Mount Fuji.
-The contrast of colors between the blue sky, the snow-capped peak of Mount Fuji year-round, and the colorful flower carpets creates a "poetic" natural picture.
+They arrived in Yamanashi Prefecture, central Japan, at the end of April, just in time for the Fuji Shibazakura Festival, when fields of pink, white, and purple shibazakura flowers bloom at the foot of Mount Fuji.
+The contrast of colors between the blue sky, the snow-capped peak of Mount Fuji year-round, and the brilliant flower carpets creates a "poetic" natural picture.

-During his 15 days in Korea (May 8-22), his family spent an average of three days exploring each city, including Seoul, Jeju, Daegu, Gyeongju, and Busan.
+During his 15 days in Korea (May 8 - 22), his family spent an average of three days exploring each city including Seoul, Jeju, Daegu, Gyeongju, and Busan.
 Not the ancient architecture in the ancient capital of Gyeongju or the modernity in the capital Seoul, but Jeju Island is Vinh's favorite place because of its "familiar feeling".
-Without long white sand beaches or straight coconut trees, Jeju is mainly black rock beaches and small fishing villages along the coast.
-"The scenery is exactly like the Korean reality show Family Outing that I watched before 2010," Vinh shared.
+Without long white sand beaches or straight coconut trees, Jeju is mainly black rock beaches and small fishing villages located along the coast.
+"The scene is exactly like the Korean reality show Family Outing that aired before 2010 that I watched," Vinh shared.

 After Korea are road trips from 11 to 27 days in 4 months in European countries in order: Spain 12 days (May 25 - June 5); France - Corsica - Italy 23 days (June 8 - 30); France 11 days (July 3 - 13); England - Scotland 27 days (July 17 - August 12); Germany - Austria - Slovenia - Croatia - Italy 26 days (August 16 - September 12).
 The journey ends with two road trips of 15 days in Canada (September 15 - 30) and 26 days along the West Coast of the US (October 5 - 31).